Business Owners Policy

-A BOP is a policy package that was created with small businesses in mind.
+A Business Owners Policy is a policy package that was created with small businesses in mind.
 It was designed to cover many of the business risks that a majority of small businesses share, regardless of industry.

-Larger companies with more complex insurance needs usually don’t qualify for a BOP, meaning that the coverage they need can’t be provided by a BOP.
-These larger businesses would most likely be better off purchasing a variety of individual insurance policies that are all tailored to cover their specific needs based on their more complex risk profile.
+Large companies with more complex insurance needs usually don’t qualify for a BOP, meaning that the coverage they need can’t be provided by a Business Owners Policy.
+These large businesses would most likely be better off purchasing a variety of individual insurance policies that are all tailored to cover their specific needs based on their more complex risk profile.

-If you fit into the following profile, a BOP could probably be the right solution for covering your basic business insurance needs:
+If you fit into the following profile, a Business Owners Policy could probably be the right solution for covering your basic business insurance needs:

-- You make less than $10 million annually in sales
+- You make less than $10 million in annual sales

 - You have a physical location (could be your home) where most of your business is conducted

-Optional Coverages: Other coverages you can consider are those that are specific to the project and the region in which the project is taking place, such as protection from natural disasters such as floods and earthquakes, pollution and environmental liability, and other industry-specific coverages that might be needed.
+Optional Coverages: Other coverages you can consider are those that are specific to the project and the region in which the project is taking place.
+This can include protection from natural disasters such as floods and earthquakes, pollution and environmental liability, and other industry-specific coverages that might be needed.

 - Completed Operations Coverage: This coverage will protect everyone enrolled in the insurance and it should ideally provide protection through the statute of limitations to make sure that everyone is protected for an extended period of time well past the actual completion date of the project.